sonthonaxrk/all-my-technical-tests/README.md

-# List of Technical Tests I Have Done
+# Partial List of Technical Tests

 In my career I have done a great number of technical tests.
 Some I merely did as exercises for myself knowing that I was probably not going to get the job, and hoped to merely expand my skillset.
 I've obviously grown as a developer over